nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/pvfrtq76d8o.md

 ```
 ```
-import numpy as np                        # Ydon't need to type this more than once in a programm!
+import numpy as np                        # you only don't need to type this more than once in a programm!

 angle_in_degrees = array([0, 30, 60, 90]) # create an array with elements corresponding to 0, 30, 60, and 90 degrees
 angle_in_radians = degrees * pi / 180     # convert to radians